huggingface/blog/cinepile2.md

 ## CinePile 2.0

-For CinePile's second release, the University of Maryland and the Weizmann Institute of Science collaborated with Hugging Face, following their successful experimentation with fine-tuning [Video Llava 7B on CinePile](https://huggingface.co/mfarre/Video-LLaVA-7B-hf-CinePile).
+For CinePile's second release, we worked together with Hugging Face (following their successful experimentation with fine-tuning [Video Llava 7B on CinePile](https://huggingface.co/mfarre/Video-LLaVA-7B-hf-CinePile)) to identify and prioritize several areas of improvement.

-Drawing from our combined experience with CinePile, we identified and prioritized several areas for improvement.

 ### Issues in CinePile 1.0